-While the two induced charge models discussed above provide a vast improvement over the PDC in force prediction at small separation distances, Maxwell 3D is found to produce the most accurate solution when the simulation is tuned properly.
-Therefore the Maxwell solution is used as the truth model for verification of the surface populated Multi Sphere Model.
+While the two-induced charge models discussed above provide a vast improvement over the PDC model in force prediction at small separation distances, Maxwell3D is found to produce the most accurate solution when the simulation is tuned properly.
+Therefore, the Maxwell3D solution is used as the truth model for verification of the surface populated MSM.
+The mesh and charge distribution are visible in Fig. 6(a).